-The program is built on a curriculum that grounds the students in the following domains of learning necessary for entry-level practice:
+The program is designed on a curriculum that is organized into the following components necessary for entry-level practice:

-- Scientific Foundations
+- 1. Scientific Foundations

-- Clinical Sciences
+- 2. Clinical Sciences

-- Critical Exploration
+- 3. Critical Exploration

-- Professional Development & Practice
+- 4. Professional Development & Practice

-- Health Care Systems and Management
+- 5. Health Care Systems and Management

-- Specialized Areas of Clinical Practice
+- 6. Specialized Areas of Clinical Practice (including Advanced Seminars & Electives)

-- Clinical Education
+- 7. Clinical Education (including Integrated Clinical Experiences- ICEs)

-Upon completion of the program, students will affirm 4 broad performance outcomes that define a competent entry-level physical therapy clinician in today's health care system.
+Upon completion of the program, students will affirm four broad performance outcomes that define a competent entry-level physical therapy clinician in today's health care system.

 - 1. Conceptual competence: understanding the theoretical foundations of the profession - 2.
 Technical competence: ability to perform skills required by the profession - 3.
 Integrative competence: ability to merge theory and skills in the practice setting - 4.
-Career Marketability: ability to tailor learning experiences that supports the individual's interest
+Career marketability: ability to tailor learning experiences that supports the individual's interest

 Following is an overview of how the performance outcomes are organized around the seven curricular components.
-Starting on page 22, you will find a description of the seven curriculum components and the specific courses that are organized around each component.